rezashams/green-blog/README.md

 # green-blog

-Green blog is a social netWork and microblogging service.
+Green blog is a social network and microblogging service.